En nombre de Cristo... han asesinado más de 200 maestros

 Printed on heavy wove (light cardstock), sewn binding with red cord.
 Each sheet printed on one side only, bound so that texts on left side match images on right side when assembled.
 Title page credits Méndez and the “EDITORIAL GRAFICA POPULAR.”
 Colophon reads: “PREPARO E IMPRIMIO/JUAN VALDEZ/EDITORIAL/GRAFICA POPULAR.”
 Sheet dimensions: 34.5 x 24.4 cm. (folded).
 Number of impressions unknown.

-Printed on medium-thin paper, unbound; otherwise identical to variant 2.
+Printed on medium-weight paper, unbound; otherwise identical to variant 2.
 Number of impressions unknown.

 Signature and annotations: Portfolio and images are unsigned.